brandonforster/secureworks-test/README.md

 ### Alternative Deployments

 In addition to "normal" local build and development, this application supports Docker and Kubernetes deployments.
- Simply run `make docker_build`, `make docker_run` to get started with Docker and `make k8s` to deploy the application to a running Kubernetes cluster that you have previously set up.
+ Simply run `make docker_build`, `make docker_run` to get started with Docker.
+You'll need to run `make docker_clean ` between builds of the application.
+Run `make k8s` to deploy the application to a running Kubernetes cluster that you have previously set up.

+  If your system doesn't have access to the program `make` you can run all the same commands yourself.
+Refer to the [Makefile](Makefile) and run each line of the script you'd like to use one at a time.

 ## Dependency Justification